Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Results

 To examine the large-anisotropy regime in more detail, we plot $2m_1$ and $m_2$ as functions of $1/\Delta$ in Fig.~\ref{fig:m1m2_invDelta}.
 This representation allows us to track the behavior of the three-sublattice moments toward the Ising limit $\Delta \to \infty$.

 Figure~\ref{fig:m1m2_invDelta} shows that both $2m_1$ and $m_2$ vary monotonically with $1/\Delta$.
 Their dependence is approximately linear over the intermediate range shown, whereas the slope gradually decreases toward the Ising limit $1/\Delta \to 0$, indicating a tendency toward saturation.
 Extrapolating the data to $1/\Delta \to 0$, we obtain finite values for both quantities.
+In this extrapolation to the Ising limit, we set $x=1/\Delta$ and fit the data for $2m_1$ and $m_2$ separately using the polynomial form $M(x)=M_\infty+\sum_{n=1}^{5} a_n x^n$, where $M_\infty$ gives the extrapolated value at $x=0$, corresponding to $\Delta\to\infty$.
+The polynomial is used as an empirical fitting function to describe the smooth dependence of the numerical data on $1/\Delta$, and the solid curves in Fig.~\ref{fig:m1m2_invDelta} represent these fits.
 In particular, the extrapolated value of the positive sublattice moment is estimated to be

 which remains significantly below the classical saturation value $1/2$.
 The extrapolated magnitude of the negative sublattice moment is